TMP Members: Help with Fundraising

 Once you reach the first $100 of your fundraising goal, you'll receive a gift cerftificate to our online store, The EGA Shop, to purchase a Team Marine Parents shirt.
 We offer several styles, designs and colors including microfiber, moisture-wicking fabrics.

-Things to Copy & Know
+Things to Copy and Know